 Stan needs a minimum connection of 2Mb/s for streaming.
 For buffer-free viewing, they recommend a 3Mb/s connection for standard definition.
 At 1080p, subscribers need a minimum broadband connection of 7.5Mb/s for buffer-free HD display, while those streaming at 4K will want a connection capable of at least 15Mb/s.

 Speaking of 4K, both Netflix and Stan offer a selection of Ultra HD shows and movies to stream on your new 4K smart TV – if you have a fast enough broadband connection.
 Stan’s 4K library is still very small – but growing steadily, and showcased by original productions Wolf Creek and Romper Stomper which were both made in the format.
-Netflix, meanwhile, has plenty of 4K content – including most of their original productions – with some available to stream in HDR if your TV supports it.
+Newer Stan productions stream in HDR including recent shows like Bloom.
+Netflix, meanwhile, has plenty of 4K content – including most of their original productions – with many available to stream in HDR if your TV supports it.

-Stan’s entry level rate of $10/month is now called the Basic plan.
+Stan’s entry-level rate of $10/month is now called the Basic plan.
 This price gives you access to the entire library in standard definition and viewing on one screen at a time – just sign up and start watching.
 New subscribers also get a 30-day free trial.
-The Basic plan is great for those watching on mobile devices, but there’s also a $12 Standard plan (HD available and 3 screens) and a Premium plan for $15 (HD and 4K available, 4 screens).
+The Basic plan is great for those watching on mobile devices, but there’s also a $14 Standard plan (HD available and 3 screens) and a Premium plan for $19 (HD and 4K available, 4 screens).
 Currently, no Australian ISPs offers unmetered access to Stan’s content.

 Netflix offers three tiers of subscriptions.
-The Basic plan brings the full catalogue to a single screen for $9.99/month.
-The Standard pack is $13.99/month and enables streaming to two screens simultaneously.
-And the Premium pack brings streaming to up to four screens for $17.99/month.
-Again, there are no lock-in contracts, and new users can check out Netflix for free for 30 days.
+The Basic plan brings the full catalogue to a single screen for $10.99/month.
+The Standard pack is $15.99/month and enables streaming to two screens simultaneously.
+And the Premium pack brings streaming to up to four screens for $19.99/month.
+Again, there are no lock-in contracts.
 Netflix limits HD viewing to Standard subscribers, and Ultra HD (4K) to the Premium plan.
 Both iiNet and Optus have offered broadband packs with unmetered viewing for Netflix in the past, but both ISPs now let their unlimited-download plans get customers the same result.